-Assistant Professor of Medical Ethics & Health Policy; Program Director of the Master of Bioethics
+Assistant Professor of Medical Ethics & Health Policy; Faculty Director of Master of Bioethics (MBE) program at the Perelman School of Medicine (PSOM)

 Dissertation Advisor(s): Heather K. Love